Parents are busy. Breakfast cereals are cheap and convenient. We get it.

 It wasn’t until the early 2000s that organic brands began moving onto the shelves in the breakfast aisle.
 But by then, the cereal market was so oversaturated that they weren’t really noticed until the big brands started selling themselves as “whole grain” — which is hilarious considering the first few ingredients on the side of a cereal box are often refined grains and sugar.

-Many cereals you know and love claim to be a part of your balanced breakfast, but many of the well-known brands are actually chock-full of highly-processed grains, synthetic vitamins and minerals, artificial coloring and flavoring, and loads of sugar.
+Many cereals you know and love claim to be a part of your balanced breakfast, but many of the well-known brands are actually chock-full of highly-processed grains, , artificial coloring and flavoring, and loads of sugar.
 And unless your box of cereal has an organic stamp on it, you can almost guarantee the grains are GMOs (genetically modified organisms).

 Even if it does have an organic stamp, it still doesn’t necessarily mean it’s healthy.

 Most cereals start with a grain: wheat, corn, rice, or oats.